 - The Greeters and Ushers make it all go smoothly

 - The Sunday Kitchen Crew!

-- Each year, there are winter concerts and spring party concerts.
-Music Sunday presents a major work – last year the Beatitude Mass for the Homeless, and this year the Missa Pro Servetus.
+- Each year, there is a Winter Concert, and a Music Sunday in the Spring, which presents a major work.
+Examples include the Beatitude Mass for the Homeless, and the Missa Pro Servetus.

 The Contemplative Practice program